 - Stay consistent.

 Positive, healthy sleep associations are something all babies and children are capable of developing.
 With consistency and effort, your child can have a healthy relationship with sleep.
 It is never too late to begin working on your baby’s sleep associations.
-I am always happy to support your family on the journey to healthy sleep.
+We are always happy to support your family on the journey to healthy sleep.